sdegutis/Novo-Cantico/app/routes/home/content.md

 1. **Share what I made:** In early December 2021, I began to rewrite my website using brand new techniques, trying to solve many problems with modern web development.
 I finally ended up with code I think will be valuable to the greater software community, so I'm gradually open sourcing it in the form of this very website's source code, located in this [GitHub repo](https://github.com/sdegutis/Novo-Cantico).

-2. **Explain how it works:** Many of the concepts are so new or different that their implications are not always self-evident.
+2. **Explain how it works:** Many of the concepts developed in Novo Cantico have implications that are not self-evident.
 And some of them are so counter to conventional wisdom that I am sure to receive critical feedback.
-I intend to explain and justify each of my technical decisions via this site, so that anyone can reuse the same principles and patterns, and feel confident in doing so.
+I intend to explain and justify each of Novo Cantico's technical decisions via this site, so that anyone can reuse the same principles and patterns, and feel confident in doing so.

-3. **Offer my services:** My name's Steven, I'm an independent software consultant with over a decade of experience.
-I'm available for hire, [email me](mailto:sbdegutis+novocantico@gmail.com) and let's talk.
+3. **Offer my services:** I'm Steven, an independent software consultant with over a decade of experience.
+I'm currently available for hire, [email me](mailto:sbdegutis+novocantico@gmail.com) and let's talk.
 You can also sponsor me on GitHub to enable me to spend more time developing Novo Cantico.